nknapp/graphql-typewriter/README.md

 It finds all .graphqls files recursively and adds a .graphqls.ts file next each file (excluding the `node_modules`-folder).

+`gql2ts-for-server --out filename` will find all .graphqls recursively and puts all the ts interface in given file path.

 The source GraphQL-schema `example.graphqls` that looks like

 ```graphql